-Most gaming fans have dreamed of becoming game programmers unless they have no interest in coding whatsoever.
-The actual process for becoming a game developer is both more difficult and simpler than what you may think.
+Best gaming fans have dreamed of becoming game programmers unless they have no interest in coding, whatsoever.
+The actual process for becoming a game developer is both more difficult and simpler than what you may think, but you will still need to learn a few programming languages.
 So, how to become a game developer?
-Let’s dive in!

 Table of Contents